intv8/partic11e.github.io/common/@latest/api/_constants/CodeBaseEnum/info.md

-An enum defining the IntegerEleven recognized types of code-bases.
+An enum defining the integer11 recognized types of code-bases.

 See also [`CodeBaseType`](types?id=codebasetype).